Cultural Anthropology and Development Sociology (BSc)

 In both specialisations you will learn how practical research, creative methods and having a cultural perspective enable anthropologists to make crucial and original contributions to debates on global challenges, such as digitalisation, (lack of) diversity in representation and the impact and creative use of media technologies worldwide.

-Besides you will conduct a month-long fieldwork project in or near the Netherlands.
+Besides you will conduct a month-long fieldwork project in the Netherlands.
 You will learn to analyse your own research data from different perspectives, link it to societal debates and present it at a conference in Leiden to which you can invite your research participants.

 Year three will give you the freedom to tailor your programme.
 Next to writing a thesis on a topic of your personal preference, you will follow an elective and a course that will help you choose between continuing your academic studies or entering the professional environment.
 Study for a semester abroad, follow a minor or do an internship.